SwiftGen/SwiftGen/README.md

 ## NSStoryboard

 ```
-swiftgen storyboards --template storyboards-osx-default.stencil /dir/to/search/for/storyboards
+swiftgen storyboards --template storyboards-osx-default /dir/to/search/for/storyboards
 ```

 This will generate an `enum` for each of your `NSStoryboard`, with one `case` per storyboard scene.